Click to zoom

 Further reading and sources

-If you want the gritty technical detail, read the JFrog research disclosure and the NVD entry for CVE-2025-6515.
+If you want the gritty detail, read the JFrog research disclosure and the NVD entry for CVE-2025-6515.
 Also check the MCP spec and vendor advisories as they appear.
 These sources give the attack mechanics and recommended mitigations.
 [Source: JFrog research] [Source: NVD/CVE-2025-6515]

 Final takeaway

-Prompt hijacking via MCP is a fresh-sounding vector grounded in old mistakes: insecure session handling and predictable identifiers.
+Prompt hijacking via MCP is a fresh-sounding vector but it’s grounded in old mistakes: insecure session handling and predictable identifiers.
 Leaders need to assume the attack surface now includes protocol middleware, not just models.
 Fix the fundamentals — secure session generation, message validation, and zero-trust access — and you cut the risk dramatically.
 Bottom line: secure the plumbing or risk the house flooding.